 The quick checklist below will help you gauge the risks you may face related to the biggest obstacles to overall change success:

 Focusing attention on overcoming these obstacles proactively can help mitigate common risks and ultimately help you achieve better outcomes for your change and your organization.
-Schedule a free consultation to learn how you can begin to mitigate these change risks.
+Speak with someone at Prosci to learn how you can begin to mitigate these change risks.

 Robert uses his extensive educational background in social science research and writing to continually expand and deepen the body of knowledge dedicated to change management.
 In his role as Prosci Research Product Family Manager, Robert works to plan, run and produce meaningful advances in the field of change management.